17 Oct Seven Essential Tips for Strategic Planning in Schools

 - Make sure you use the school’s mission and vision as the foundation to guide your strategic thinking.

-- Consider 3, 5 or 10-year plans depending on your contextual situation; include annual implementation plans and 90-day action plans with priorities, goals and responsibilities.
+- Consider 3 – 5 year plans depending on your contextual situation; include annual implementation plans and 90-day action plans with priorities, goals and responsibilities.
 Remember you can complete goals within an earlier time span or push out to a longer time frame if required, always focusing on what is most important (not urgent!).

 - Utilize focus groups to provide consultation with the school community, including student voice, to ensure community ownership.